 Need to know: check ahead for the dates of the neighbourhood summer festivals in Barcelona

-Walk in a park
+Walk or picnic in Cuitadella park

 Visit Gaudi’s Park Güell

-There are plenty of viewpoints or spots to picnic and on the day we visited musicians were playing in shady nooks too.
-The main park is free to enter but the Monumental Area, which includes pavilions, squares and benches is ticketed with timed entries.
-I think it’s worth visiting because this is where Gaudí’s imagination really ran wild with fabulous mosaic decorations.
+The main park is free to enter but the Monumental Area, which includes the famous pavilions, squares and tiled benches is ticketed with timed entries.
+This is where Gaudí’s imagination really ran wild with fabulous mosaic decorations.

 You can get up close to the mosaic lizard and the sinuous tiled bench overlooking the city that adorn a hundred postcards.

 The boys were struck by just how huge the stadium is.
 The pitch is maximum size, one of the biggest in the world and the stadium soars skywards, tier after tier.
+Whilst I was impressed to see that the grass was still cut by one man pushing a lawnmower.

 Need to know: There’s a no photos rule inside the museum but the courtyards and stairways at entrance and exit are beautiful in their own right.
 There’s also an excellent gift shop!

-Montjuic is the site of the 1992 Barcelona Olympics.
-On a Sunday afternoon the stadium and its huge piazza were deserted and rather forlorn.
-But the Olympic pools, indoor and outdoor, were open and looked inviting.
-The art museum, Museu Nacional d’Art de Catalunya, was closed – but we knew that the fountain in front of it was due to put on a show.
+Montjuic is a hillside to the south of the city centre and the site of the 1992 Barcelona Olympics.
+On a Sunday afternoon the stadium and its huge piazza were deserted but the Olympic pools, indoor and outdoor, were open and looked inviting.

 So we went to the Arenas for supper and a sunset view.
 The former bullring is now a shopping mall with a 360 degree rooftop terrace and lots of restaurants.
 We picked a table facing the MNAC and watched crowds gathering in the Avenue that leads to the fountain.